vanti-dev/sc-bos/pkg/auto/sccexporter/README.md

 ### Notes

-- The `Data` field is a map where keys are trait names (or "metadata" for device metadata)
+- **Nested Structure**: The `Data` field uses a two-level map:
-- Values in the `Data` map are `json.RawMessage` (byte arrays) containing JSON-encoded data
+  - Level 1: Trait names (e.g., "smartcore.bos.Meter", "smartcore.traits.AirQualitySensor")
+  - Level 2: Resource names within each trait (e.g., "meterReading", "meterReadingInfo", "airQuality")
+- **Resource Separation**: Data and info/metadata are kept as separate resources for clarity and extensibility
-- **Protobuf Encoding**: Trait data from protobuf messages uses `protojson.Marshal`, which produces:
+- **Protobuf Encoding**: All resources use `protojson.Marshal`, which produces:
   - camelCase field names (e.g., `carbonDioxideLevel`, `ambientTemperature`)
   - String representations for enums (e.g., `"OCCUPIED"`)
   - RFC 3339 formatted timestamps (e.g., `"2025-11-27T10:30:00Z"`)
-- **Meter Data Special Handling**:
+- **Meter Data Structure**:
-  - Meter readings combine data from two protobuf messages (`MeterReading` and `MeterReadingSupport`)
-  - The `usageUnit` and `producedUnit` fields from `MeterReadingSupport` are merged into the reading JSON
-  - This allows meter data to include both the readings and their units in a single JSON object
+  - `meterReading`: Contains the actual meter reading data (usage, produced, timestamps)
+  - `meterReadingInfo`: Contains metadata about the readings (units)
+  - This separation makes it clear which fields are measurements vs. metadata
-- **Multiple traits from the same device are combined into a single message** - all trait data appears in the same `Data` map
+- **Multiple Traits**: All traits from the same device are combined into a single message, appearing as separate entries in the `data` map
-- Trait names like "smartcore.bos.Meter" or "smartcore.traits.AirQualitySensor" are used as keys
-- **Metadata is included in the same message as trait data** at a configurable interval (default: every 100 data collection cycles) using the "metadata" key
+- **Metadata Trait**: Device metadata is included at a configurable interval (default: every 100 cycles) under the `smartcore.trait.Metadata` trait with resource name `metadata`
-- This reduces MQTT traffic by consolidating all device information into fewer messages
+- **Extensibility**: The nested structure allows easy addition of new resources to existing traits without breaking consumers (e.g., could add `meterHistory` or `meterConfig` resources to the Meter trait in the future)

 ## Configuration